seanathn/CS260Project/README.md

 I am going to use the required technologies in the following ways.

-- **HTML** - Create 3 screens: one before logging in, one for logging in, and one for after logging in
+- **HTML** - Create 4 screens: one before logging in, one for logging in, one for after logging in, and one to eneter cat's information
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast
 - **React** - Provides login, choice display, applying votes, display other users votes, and use of React for routing and components
 - **Service** - functions for things such as: